mnborges/wcquiz/README.md

 I would like to acknowledge some projects that were valuable to the development of this app:

--   [Awesome README](https://github.com/matiassingers/awesome-readme) for the template of this page.
+-   [README Template](https://github.com/Louis3797/awesome-readme-template) for the template of this page.
 -   [World Cup JSON](https://github.com/estiens/world_cup_json) for the amazing World Cup API used to seed the DB for the app's questions.